Robitx/inceptus/README.md

 # inceptus
-Perosnal framework for making servers in go
+The inceptus is (for now) a perosnal framework for making servers in go..